Wasim Sajjad: Political career

-Sajjad was elected as to the Senate in 1985 as a member of the center-right Muslim League and served as the Minister for Law and Justice from September 1986 to December 1988, until December 1988 when he was elected as Chairman of the Senate where he remained until 1997.
+Sajjad was elected to the Senate in 1985 as a member of the center-right Muslim League and served as the Minister for Law and Justice from September 1986 to December 1988, when he was elected as Chairman of the Senate where he remained until 1997.
 During which he served as acting President of Pakistan twice during the general elections.
 In 1999, Sajjad joined a defecting group that supported General Musharraf's coup and became the Leader of the House in the Senate of Pakistan in 2003, remaining until his political retirement in 2008.
 After the imposition of the coup by General Pervez Musharraf, Sajjad joined the PML(Q) and again became a senator.
 This time he served as Leader of the House in the Senate of Pakistan from March 2003 to March 2008.
 Thereafter he served as Leader of the Opposition from 2010 until 2012.
 After retiring from politics, he has been serving as Chairman of the Foundation for Advancement of Science and Technology (FAST), and the chancellor of the National University of Computer and Emerging Sciences.

-In 2002, Sajjad was accused of mis-use of government vehicles and phones, amounting to millions of rupees.
+In 2002, Sajjad was accused of misuse of government vehicles and phones, amounting to millions of rupees.
 He was ordered to pay a fine, but served no time in jail.

+Pakistan Football Federation

+Sajjad served as interim president of the Pakistan Football Federation in 1989.